-We remain in the top 5 for local authorities with the lowest amount of waste sent to landfill per annum.
+Slough remains in the top quartile for local authorities with the lowest amount of waste sent to landfill per annum with good local incineration provision.

 Corporate Health Indicators

 Based on the 2018 annual staff survey.

 The purpose of the survey is to assess the level of employee engagement across the council which is key to job satisfaction, attract and retain the best staff, greater productivity and customer satisfaction.
 The survey helps us measure this and make improvements.